QUESTIONING EQUIANO

 Views of Slavery

-Vassa's Interesting Narrative was focused on slavery, his own experiences when he was enslaved, his observations of slavery in different contexts in the Caribbean, his comparisons of both what he endured and what he witnessed with his memories of slavery in his Igbo homeland and the Ottoman port of Smyrna.
-As might be expected, Vassa was opposed to slavery at the time that he wrote his autobiography, but what is perhaps not to be expected are his reflections on what he saw and felt and his extensive commentary on the subject.
+Vassa's Interesting Narrative focused on slavery, his own experiences when he was enslaved, his observations of slavery in different contexts in the Caribbean, his comparisons of both what he endured and what he witnessed with his memories of slavery in his Igbo homeland and the Ottoman port of Smyrna.
+While Vassa was opposed to slavery at the time that he wrote his autobiography, perhaps not to be expected are his reflections on what he saw and felt and his extensive commentary on the subject.

 I remember a man was brought before my father, and the other judges, for kidnapping a boy; and, although he was the son of a chief or senator, he was condemned to make recompense by a man or woman slave.
 Adultery, however, was sometimes punished with slavery or death; a punishment which I believe is inflicted on it throughout most of the nations of Africa: so sacred among them is the honour of the marriage bed, and so jealous are they of the fidelity of their wives.
 Of this I recollect an instance.-A woman was convicted before the judges of adultery, and delivered over, as the custom was, to her husband to be punished.
 Accordingly he determined to put her to death: but it being found, just before her execution, that she had an infant at her breast; and no woman being prevailed on to perform the part of a nurse, she was spared on account of the child.

-What Vassa does not recount is that a woman in such circumstances, as would also happen to the mother of twins, would most likely be confined to the sanctity of a religious shrine, formally considered now to enslaved to the diety of the shrine and openly shunned by the rest of society.
+Vassa does not recount that a woman in such circumstances, as would also happen to the mother of twins, would most likely be confined to the sanctity of a religious shrine, formally considered thereafter to be enslaved to the diety of the shrine and openly shunned by the rest of society.
 These individuals, known as osu, were in effect slaves without a human master and therefore prevented from social interaction, although they could not be sold.

 Vassa thought that the slave trade harmed both Africans and Europeans: